Luan-vP/lyrics-guide/content/poems/a-new-republic.md

 ---
+title: "A New Republic"
-title: "a-new-republic"
+slug: "a-new-republic"
 description: "A call for unity through authenticity and self-expression, building a palace of uniqueness bound by common threads."
 ---

-# A New Republic

 Honoured cousins,